greengerong/rebirth-chart/src/app/exports/README.md

     import { RebirthChartModule } from 'rebirth-chart';

-Then use `RebirthUIModule.forRoot()` to declare on your feature module:
+Then use `RebirthUIModule` to declare on your feature module:

     @NgModule({